ucscXena/xena-GDC-ETL/README.rst

             ├── projects.xena_dtype(N).tsv
             └── projects.xena_dtype(N).tsv.json

   A dataset is defined by its project and data type.
 Projects of interest are provided through ``-p`` or ``-P`` option, and data types of interest are provided through the ``-t`` or ``-T`` option.
 Multiple inputs separated by whitespace are allowed and will be treated separately with all possible combinations.
-Valid projects should be valide project_id on GDC.
+Valid projects should be valid project_id on GDC.
 Valid data types includes (without quotation marks): 'htseq_counts', 'htseq_fpkm', 'htseq_fpkm-uq', 'mirna', 'masked_cnv', 'muse_snv', 'mutect2_snv', 'somaticsniper_snv', 'varscan2_snv', 'phenotype', and 'survival'.
 Upper case options (``-P`` or ``-T``) are mutually exclusive with corresponding lower case options, and they are used to define datasets of interest by excluding selections from either all projects on GDC or all supported data types.
 For example, the following command line imports 3 types of RNA-seq data for all but FM-AD projects from GDC to /home/user/xena_root:

   .. code:: bash

     mkdir -p /home/user/xena_root
-    python gdc2xena.py -P FM-AD -t htseq_counts htseq_fpkm htseq_fpkm-uq
+    gdc2xena -P FM-AD -t htseq_counts htseq_fpkm htseq_fpkm-uq

   Notes: